-Panzanella is a celebration of the best tomatoes, basil and olive oil you can bring to the table.
-Simple, classic ingredients come together to make a sensational salad.
+Traditional Panzanella Salad is a simple celebration of the best tomatoes, basil and olive oil you can bring to the table.
+Classic ingredients enthusiastically come together to make a sensational salad.
 My kind of summer eating.

 The ingredients are simple but are best well considered.
 As mentioned before the best tomatoes and extra virgin olive oil you can manage are important.

 The first thing I do is trim the crust of the ciabatta.
 Be careful as it is a bit tricky/fiddly.
 I cut into cubes of about 2.5 cm and put on a wire tray to keep on drying out.

 I buy a big one from the supermarket bakery.
 It weighs something like 320 grams but with the crusts trimmed away it gives you the 250 grams you need.